srcfl/srcful-documentation/docs/sourceful-terms/terms.md

 - Any amendments or updates to the Terms and Conditions agreed between the Parties must be made in writing.

-- For questions or concerns about the Services, please contact Sourceful at info@Sourceful.io.
+- For questions or concerns about the Services, please contact Sourceful at [info@sourceful.energy](mailto:info@sourceful.energy).

 ### 19. Law and Dispute Resolution

 - These Terms and Conditions shall be governed by the substantive law of Sweden, without regard to its principles and rules on conflict of laws.

-- For questions or complaints about the Product (as defined in Appendix 1 – Terms of Purchase below), please contact us at info@Sourceful.io.
+- For questions or complaints about the Product (as defined in Appendix 1 – Terms of Purchase below), please contact us at [info@sourceful.energy](mailto:info@sourceful.energy).
 The Purchaser may also file complaints to The National Board for Consumer Disputes (ARN) or general courts.

 <!-- </details> -->